Cayman Islands: Origins and colonisation

 The first recorded permanent inhabitant, Isaac Bodden, was born on Grand Cayman around 1661.
 He was the grandson of an original settler named Bodden, probably one of Oliver Cromwell's soldiers involved in the capture of Jamaica from Spain in 1655.

 England took formal control of the Cayman Islands, along with Jamaica, as a result of the Treaty of Madrid of 1670.
 That same year saw an attack on a turtle fishing settlement on Little Cayman by the Spanish under Portuguese privateer Manuel Ribeiro Pardal.
 Following several unsuccessful attempts at settlement in what had by then become a haven for pirates, a permanent English-speaking population in the islands dates from the 1730s.
 With settlement, after the first royal land grant by the governor of Jamaica in 1734, came the introduction of slaves.
 Many were purchased and brought to the islands from Africa.
-That has resulted in the majority of native Caymanians being of African or English descent.
+That has resulted in the majority of native Caymanians being of African or British descent.

 On 8 February 1794, the Caymanians rescued the crews of a group of ten merchant ships, including HMS Convert, an incident that has since become known as the Wreck of the Ten Sail.
 The ships had struck a reef and run aground during rough seas.
 Legend has it that King George III rewarded the islanders for their generosity with a promise never to introduce taxes, because one of the ships carried a member of the King's family.
 Despite the legend, the story is not true.

 19th century

 The first census taken in the islands, in 1802, showed the population on Grand Cayman to be 933, with 545 of those inhabitants being slaves.
 Slavery was abolished in the Cayman Islands in 1833, following the passing of the Slavery Abolition Act by the British Parliament.
 At the time of abolition, there were over 950 slaves of African ancestry, owned by 116 families.

 On 22 June 1863, the Cayman Islands was officially declared and administered as a dependency of the Crown Colony of Jamaica.
 The islands continued to be governed as part of the Colony of Jamaica until 1962, when they became a separate Crown colony, after Jamaica became an independent Commonwealth realm.

-The Heroes Square in the center of George Town, which commemorates the Cayman Islands' war dead.
+The Heroes Square in the centre of George Town, which commemorates the Cayman Islands' war dead.
 The Legislative Assembly building is at the left.